Dirty Politics: Attacks on public servant

 The book also presents evidence which suggests that Justice Minister Judith Collins leaked the name of public servant, Simon Pleasants, to Cameron Slater.
 Pleasants worked in the ministerial property department at Internal Affairs, and Collins assumed he was responsible for leaking details of Mr English's accommodation payments to Labour in 2009.
 Slater then published a series of blog attacks on Pleasants – who subsequently received a torrent of abuse including death threats.
-Pleasants denies ever leaking any information about English.
+Pleasants did not leak any information about English.

 Nick Bryant, Gerry Brownlee's press secretary is identified in Dirty Politics as the user of the pseudonym "Former Hack" to post anonymous comments on Whaleoil encouraging Cameron Slater's campaign against Pleasants.
 On 23 August, The New Zealand Herald reported it was able to confirm the use of Mr Bryant's ministerial computer and subsequently revealed that hundreds of messages were sent from ministerial or government computers to the comments section of Slater's blog.
 The messages are linked to email addresses on government servers and IP addresses from which they were posted.